dharmafly/pablo-docs/_posts/2004-01-01-getting-started.md

             Pablo(this).attr('fill', 'red');
         });

-Something a bit more ambitious...
+Or, for something a bit more ambitious...

     /* Inside an HTML element, append an <svg> root */ var paper = Pablo(demoElement).svg({height:220}),